myfrom/lawnchair.app-concept/README.md

 - [ ] Properly manage `aria-hidden` attribute on navigation menu and dynamic tabs
 - [ ] Fix layout in IE
-- [ ] More prominently showcase links to download and join beta of 2.0
+- [ ] More prominently showcase links to download and join alpha of 2.0
 - [ ] Add a simple test to make sure Lighthouse scores don't fall down after updates
+- [ ] Further optimise scrolling background feature